makeruniverse/docs/docs/tools/tools.md

     Make sure your PC is connected to `hpi_studio` WiFi.
     Enter the IP Address like shown in the image above and click `Test`.
 If the test is successful you can click `Connect` and start printing.
 After slicing you can click `Print` to start printing.

 ???
-Creality K1 Web Interface" of the Creality K1"
+"Creality K1 Web Interface"

     Make sure your PS is connected to `hpi_studio` WiFi.
     Select `Settings` and then `Network`.
 Then enter the IP Address in your browser.
 Make sure to append `4408` as port.
 Example: ![http://172.22.0.254:4408](http://172.22.0.254:4408)